Howard County, MD's Climate Action Contribution

 FOOD PRODUCTION, PROCUREMENT, AND COMPOSTING

 Howard County’s Roving Radish program promotes healthy eating and supports local farms by buying produce and protein from local farms and using those ingredients to create low-cost meal kits for sale to the public.
 The meal kits are offered seasonally (May through November) at a discounted price to those in need.
 The County also promotes local farmers markets, Community Supported Agriculture (CSAs), roadside farm stands, and pick-your-own farms.
 The County also provides a certification – HoCo Fresh – to local restaurants and other businesses that purchase locally-grown food.
-Howard County also offers residential curbside food scrap pick-up and composting to approximately 30,000 households.

 NATURAL AND WORKING LANDS